apple/swift-log/Sources/Logging/Docs.docc/BestPractices/001-ChoosingLogLevels.md

 #### For libraries

-Libraries should use **info level or lower** (info, debug, trace).
+Libraries should use **info level or less severe** (info, debug, trace).

+Libraries **should not** log information on **warning or more severe levels**, unless it is a one-time (for example during startup) warning, that cannot lead to overwhelming log outputs.

 Each level serves different purposes:

-Libraries **should not** log information on **warning or more severe levels**, unless it is a one-time (for example during startup) warning, that cannot lead to overwhelming log outputs.

 ##### Trace Level
-- **Usage**: Log everything needed to diagnose hard-to-reproduce bugs
+- **Usage**: Log everything needed to diagnose hard-to-reproduce bugs.
-- **Performance**: May impact performance; assume it won't be used in production
+- **Performance**: May impact performance; assume it won't be used in production.
-- **Content**: Internal state, detailed operation flows, diagnostic information
+- **Content**: Internal state, detailed operation flows, diagnostic information.

 ##### Debug Level
-- **Usage**: May be enabled in some production deployments
+- **Usage**: May be enabled in some production deployments.
-- **Performance**: Should not significantly undermine production performance
+- **Performance**: Should not significantly undermine production performance.
-- **Content**: High-level operation overview, connection events, major decisions
+- **Content**: High-level operation overview, connection events, major decisions.

 ##### Info Level
-- **Usage**: Reserved for things that went wrong but can't be communicated through other means like throwing from a method
+- **Usage**: Reserved for things that went wrong but can't be communicated through other means, like throwing from a method.
-- **Examples**: Connection retry attempts, fallback mechanisms, recoverable failures
+- **Examples**: Connection retry attempts, fallback mechanisms, recoverable failures.
-- **Guideline**: Use sparingly - not for normal successful operations
+- **Guideline**: Use sparingly - Don't use for normal successful operations.

 #### For applications